cypherpunk-academy/2064/en/023_1913_Bullying.md

 The second man snorts off while the first looks at him sternly.

 First man: "We're not half-breeds.
-And we won't let you betray our Germany.
+And we won't let you betray Germany.
 We are destroying everything that opposes Germany.
 We got people everywhere.
 All around you.